Twenty years in a blink of an eye! This is how I felt reading the message from my provider about the dopamino.com age.

 - Design needs a system-driven approach.

 Every pixel we push affects the whole experience of the product or service we’re designing.
 As designers, our mandate is to spot the most profitable solution to a problem.
 We have to run this exercise walking simultaneously in the biz and user shoes.
 The optimal target solution is something that looks adequate and works excellently.
 This practice requires considerable fatigue, though.
-Because designers need to evaluate, validate, and implement solutions in a timeframe that make sense to the business.
-This is why shaping a design solution facing the tech constraints and optimising the time-to-market defines the thick border between designers who do tremendous work and “designers”.
+Because designers need to evaluate, validate, and implement solutions in a timeframe that makes sense to the business.
+This is why shaping a design solution facing tech constraints and optimising the time-to-market defines the thick border between designers who do tremendous work and “designers”.
 That’s, in my opinion, what makes someone a phenomenal designer.

 I am looking forward to knowing what the design practice will show me in the next twenty years.
 So far, I have been able to navigate these uncertain waters because of my superpower.
 In the end, it is a secret I can share with you.
-I keep observing and learning how the multiple design methodologies can shape products, identify user problems, and spot business opportunities.
+I keep observing and learning how multiple design methodologies can shape products, identify user problems, and spot business opportunities.
 My secret sauce is to be pragmatic rather than dogmatic.
 I know the theory, but I always look for the best match with reality.
 The road to success comes with several layers of complexity.

 My wish for the next stage of the digital industry is to see the company board doors more accessible to design executives and leaders.
 Onboarding this bread of managers into the “situation room” will undoubtedly show how design can unlock business value by improving people’s lives.